 No list of night vision optics would be complete without at least one thermal imaging rifle scope.
 Thermal imaging allows you to view heat signatures rather than reflected light.
 Although target details can sometimes be fuzzy, nothing beats thermal imaging for seeing game animals obscured by thick brush.

 The Pulsar Trail lets you easily see heat signatures as far as 1400 yards.
 It also has built-in recording with 8 GB of internal memory, an integrated laser rangefinder, white-hot and black hot viewing modes, and 13 different reticle options.
-The Pulsar Trial is also dustproof, fogproof, waterproof, and works reliably in temperatures ranging from -13 to 122 degrees Fehrenheit.
+The Pulsar Trail is also dustproof, fogproof, waterproof, and works reliably in temperatures ranging from -13 to 122 degrees Fahrenheit.

 10 ATN ThOR HD 384 Smart Thermal Rifle Scope